LTUC/amman-dotnet-401d2/Curriculum/Class13/facilitator/README.md

 ## What might students struggle with today?
 Code first migrations, as well as creation and registration of DBContext

-## What bugs, issues, or surprises have come up in the past for this class?

 ## General comments
 For this day and lab, focus on just getting things set up.
 No HTML/CSS is required, only